whitedavidp/android-unistroke-keyboard/README.md

 8. Changed package id to avoid collisions as suggested here: https://github.com/tmatz/android-unistroke-keyboard/issues/28#issuecomment-3368561049

+9. Added settings panel as launcher icon.
+Options include:

+ * Log some information to the system logcat.
+You will need to use ADB or a logcat app to view this information.

-9. Optionally allow the app to read gestures from files of the appropriate names stored in the root of internal storage.
+ * Allow the app to read gestures from files of the appropriate names stored in the root of internal storage.
 This makes experimenting with gestures easier as no recompiling it required.
 However, it does require lowering the target SDK.
 So Android may
 "warn" you.
 Results of this are shown in the app's logcat (if optionally enabled).

-10.Added settings panel as launcher icon.
+ * Show gesture recognition results/scores at the bottom of the input area.

 <img alt="gesture" src="./docs/images/gesture.png" width="400px">